The Venus Evening Apparition

 ^ Back to Top of Page

-The three planetary conjunctions with Venus which were viewable during the 2021-22 apparition are listed in the table below.
+The six planetary conjunctions with Venus which were viewable during the 2014-15 evening apparition are summarised in the table below.

-Venus conjunctions with other planets during the 2021-22 evening apparition (click on the thumbnail for the full-size table, 24 KB).
+Venus conjunctions with other planets during 2015 (click on the thumbnail for the full-size table, 23 KB) Note that there were no observable planetary conjunctions involving Venus during late 2014.
 The column headed 'UT' is the Universal Time (equivalent to GMT) of the conjunction (in hrs : mins).
-The separation (column 'Sep') is the angular distance between the two planets, measured relative to Venus, e.g. on 2021 Jul 13, Mars was positioned 0°.5 South of Venus at the time shown.
+The separation (column 'Sep') is the angular distance between the two planets, measured relative to Venus, e.g. on 2015 Jul 1, Jupiter was positioned 0°.4 North of Venus at the time shown.
 The 'Fav.
 Hem' column shows the Hemisphere in which the conjunction was best observed (Northern, Southern and/or Equatorial).
-Note that observers located close to the Northern/Southern visibility boundary of any given conjunction will have found it difficult or impossible to observe because of low altitude and/or bright twilight.
+The expression 'Not high N Lats' indicates that observers at latitudes further North than about 45°N will most likely have found the conjunction difficult or impossible to observe because of low altitude and/or bright twilight.

 In the 'When Visible' column, a distinction is made between Dusk and Evening visibility; the term Dusk refers specifically to the twilight period after sunset, whilst the term Evening refers to the period after darkness falls (some conjunctions take place in darkness, others do not, depending upon latitude).
 The 'Con' column shows the constellation in which the planets were positioned at the time of the conjunction.

-To find the direction in which a conjunction was seen, note down the constellation in which the planets were located ('Con' column) on the required date and find the constellation's setting direction for your particular latitude in the Rise-Set direction table.
+To find the direction in which the conjunctions were seen on any of the dates in the table, note down the constellation in which the planets were located ('Con' column) on the required date and find the constellation's setting direction for your particular latitude in the Rise-Set direction table.

-The table is excerpted from another showing Venus conjunctions with other planets from 2021 to 2025 on the Venus Conjunctions page.
+The table is modified from another showing Venus conjunctions with other planets from 2010 to 2020 on the Venus Conjunctions page.

 Although any given conjunction takes place at a particular instant in time, it is worth pointing out that, because of the planets' relatively slow daily motions, such events are interesting to observe for several days both before and after the actual conjunction date.